-If you are a professional or someone that needs to buy clothes on a regular basis, consider adding the costs into your monthly budget.
+If you are a professional or someone that needs to buy clothes on a regular basis, consider adding the costs to your monthly budget items.

 This could also be something to budget if you work out regularly as you may need to replace gym clothes as well.

 Electronics aren’t something you may need to buy every month.
 But because they can be expensive, you may want to have a buffer fund for you to save money for them.